nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 The displayed list is empty.
   * 2a1.
-System indicates error.
+System indicates error as there are no fosterers to delete.

     Use case ends.